Azure/eno/docs/reconciliation.md

   ```
   --resource-filter=composition.metadata.annotations.someAnnotation == 'some-value' && self.kind == 'ConfigMap'
   ```
-  > ⚠️ Changes to composition metadata (without changing the spec) will not trigger a reevaluation of the filter.
+  > ⚠️ Changes to composition metadata (without changing the spec) will not trigger a re-evaluation of the filter.

 The flags stack up and are not mutually excluive i.e. A resource filter will only be evaluated against resources whose Composition match the label selector, which in turn is only evaluated against Compositions in the selected namespace.
 ## Advanced Concepts